UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts/QUICK-REFERENCE.md

  This will create the private repos ONLY for the single github id that is after -g, and ONLY if that githubid appears in the list in in the Google Doc referred to by GHA_STUDENT_LIST_URL

+## Creating pair teams

+(1) . env.sh  if not already done

+(2) ./createPairTeams -g githubAdminUser

+You'll be prompted for password.

+This should create all pair teams from the GHA_PAIR_TEAM_URL document.

+## Creating repo for pair teams

+(1) . env.sh if not already done

+(2) ./updatePairsForLab labxx -g githubAdminUser

+You'll be prompted for password

 ## Getting started---one-time steps